ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/project.md

 The architecture is also tailored to improve the development experience.
 Developers can benefit from local debugging support and a powerful monitoring dashboard.
 This dashboard provides a detailed view of service health, logs, metrics, trace information, resource usage, and service dependencies.
 Additionally, hot reload capability allows real-time updates during development, and container support ensures consistency across local and production environments.

-This thoughtfully crafted architecture embodies microservices best practices, promoting scalability, maintainability, and service isolation.
-It not only simplifies deployment and monitoring but also fosters developer productivity by streamlining workflows and providing intuitive tools for building modern, distributed applications.
+This thoughtfully-crafted architecture embodies microservices best practices, promoting scalability, maintainability, and service isolation.
+It not only simplifies deployment and monitoring, but also fosters developer productivity by streamlining workflows and providing intuitive tools for building modern, distributed applications.